-After you’ve explored your interests, values and skills and how they relate to occupations, it is time to assess your experiences to date, to narrow your career focus, and make a decision.
+After you’ve explored your interests, values, skills and motivations, and how they relate to occupations, it is time to assess your experiences to date, to narrow your career focus, and make a decision.
 Some critical questions you should ask yourself include:

 It’s important to remember that, when it comes to career choice, decisions are never final.
-You CAN, and probably will, change your mind at some time in the future.
-In fact, you’ll probably change your mind often, or be required to adapt to a changing workplace multiple times in your career (see sidebar).
-But without making that initial decision on a path to follow, you are unlikely to make any progress.
+You can, and probably will, change your mind in the future.
+In fact, you’ll probably change your mind often, or be required to adapt to changing workplaces multiple times in your career.
+But without making an initial decision on a career path to follow, you are unlikely to make much progress.

-To learn more about the decision making process, or for assistance in deciding what options might be well suited to you, contact the Career Development Center to schedule an appointment with one or our career counseling specialists.
+To learn more about the decision making process, or for assistance in deciding what options might be well suited to you, call the Career Development Center at 360-867-6193 to schedule an appointment with one of our Career Advisors.